jonschlinkert/remarkable/README.md

  > marked-0.3.2 x 22.92 ops/sec ±0.79% (41 runs sampled)
 ```

-As you can see, `remarkable` doesn't pay with speed for it's flexibility.
+As you can see, `remarkable` doesn't pay with speed for its flexibility.
 Because
 it's written in monomorphic style and uses JIT inline caches effectively.